boki1/HackTues365/README.md

 ## Hello, Sweetie!

 A system, designed to help the people in the rest homes.
 Its componends are following: there's a main station from which the elderly can simply get their pills, and substations - notification bases.
 The notifications contain a light and a sound signal that is indicating when the time for getting the pills is approaching.
+The main function of Spenser is to prevent incidents such as wrong time for the pill or different dose.

 ## FAQ: